wavexx/facedetect/README.rst

 classifier, reducing false positives. ``--best`` however should rank the regions using a different criteria, such as a Contrast Transfer function weighted by the region size and position.
-This would have the effect of correctly choosing the focused face on a photo with considerable DOF, and or picking up the central subject.
+This would have the effect of correctly choosing the focused face on a photo with considerable DOF, and/or picking up the central subject in a group photo.

 Authors and Copyright